nathanael-fijalkow/games_book/_build/html/_sources/12_Multiobjectives/total_payoff_shortest_path.md

 ````

 We see that the relationship between mean-payoff and total-payoff games breaks in multiple dimensions.
-Nonetheless, one may still hope for good properties for the latter, as one-dimension total-payoff games are in $NP \cap  coNP$ ({prf:ref}`chap:payoffs`). \todo{I need label for Subsect.
+Nonetheless, one may still hope for good properties for the latter, as one-dimension total-payoff games are in $\textrm{NP} \cap  \textrm{coNP}$ ({prf:ref}`chap:payoffs`). \todo{I need label for Subsect.
 4.4.3.} This hope, however, will not last long.

 ## Undecidability